betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ## Other things to keep in mind

-Its worth mentioning that our fellow members of the HPC/CSE community are playing a critical role in helping to track and fight the spread of COVID-19.
+Its worth mentioning that fellow members of our HPC/CSE community are playing a critical role in helping to track and fight the spread of COVID-19.

   * John's Hopkins COVID-19 Dashboard.<sup>[40],[42]</sup>